 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, cancer, congestive heart failure, blood or bone marrow problems, diabetes, eye problems, psoriasis, or any type of infection, including hepatitis B, HIV, tuberculosis, or an infection that would not go away or keeps coming back.
-Tell your doctor if you have problems with your immune system, multiple sclerosis, epilepsy or seizures, peripheral neuropathy (nerve problem), or a similar nervous system disease.
-Also tell your doctor if you are scheduled for any surgery.
+- Make sure your doctor knows if you are pregnant or breastfeeding or if you have kidney disease, liver disease, cancer, congestive heart failure, blood or bone marrow problems, or any type of infection, including hepatitis B, tuberculosis, or an infection that would not go away or keeps coming back.
+Tell your doctor if you have problems with your immune system, a history of Guillain-Barré syndrome, multiple sclerosis, or a similar nervous system disease.

 - You will need to have a skin test for tuberculosis before you start using this medicine.
 Tell your doctor if you or anyone in your home has ever had a positive reaction to a tuberculosis skin test or been exposed to tuberculosis.